 Henning Landahl (1864-1941).
 Real Estate.
 Henning Landahl was born in Sweden to Mr. and Mrs. Fredrik Landahl.
 Landahl came to the United States in 1887.
 He worked in North Dakota for a few months and then moved to St. Paul, Minnesota, where he started work with the A. E. Johnson Company.
 The company sold land for the Northern Pacific railway.
 In 1889, Landahl came to Little Falls to establish an office for the company.
 After disposing of the railroad property, he purchased several tracts of land in the Little Falls community, securing control of what was then owned by the Little Falls Improvement Company, a corporation based in Louisville, Kentucky.
 Landahl was responsible for encouraging settlers to purchase and improve thousands of acres of land in Morrison County.
 Clara Fuller, author of History of Morrison and Todd Counties, Minnesota, stated that all the large and prosperous Swedish settlements in the county, except for Upsala, were founded by Landahl.
 Henning married Amy Borchert in 1890.
 Henning and Amy had two children – Olga and Carine.

 Jessica Lange (b.1949).
 Movie Actress.
 Born in Cloquet, Minnesota, Jessica Lange’s family moved often when she was young.
 According to an April 16, 1995 article in the Morrison County Record, “Jessica was about eight years old when her family resided in Little Falls.
 Her father (Al), operated Lange Ford and the family lived at 514 Northeast First Street.
 Langes bought the house from Leonard and Margaret Sweeney.”
-The Lange family was in Little Falls in the late 1950s.
+The Lange family was in Little Falls in the late 1950s, eventually moving back to Cloquet where Jessica graduated from high school in 1967.
 Jessica Lange won an Academy Award for Best Actress in 1995 for her movie, Blue Sky.
 She has appeared in many films throughout her career, including King Kong, Tootsie, The Postman Always Rings Twice, Cape Fear, Rob Roy, Titus and Big Fish.
 Lange made her Broadway debut in 1992 in the play, A Streetcar Named Desire, by American playwright, Tennessee Williams.

 Fred Larson (1892-1974) – Born in Chicago, Illinois, to Ben and Mary Larson.
 The family moved to Little Falls in 1898.
 Served as Deputy Register of Deeds under F. X. Bastien for 2 1/2 years.
 Elected as Morrison County Register of Deeds in 1922 and served in that position until 1971.
 He served for 48 years, the longest continuous service in the state.